digitalillusion/silentdisco/README.md

 #### Launch server

-The azuracast stream is propagated to the netwok by a nodejs server; it reads the stream and broadcasts it to all connected websockets.
+The azuracast stream is propagated to the network by a nodejs server; it reads the stream and broadcasts it to all connected websockets.

-In _silentdisco/server_ root folder execute the command to build and run the application, specifying the environment variables
+In _silentdisco/server_ folder execute the command to build and run the application, specifying the environment variables
  * _SERVER_IP_: the ip address of the machine on the lan
  * _STREAM_URL_: the URL of the azuracast stream